Search for Higgs boson decays into Z and J/$\psi$ and for Higgs and Z boson decays into J/$\psi$ or $\Upsilon$ pairs in pp collisions at $\sqrt{s}$ = 13 TeV: Signal extraction and systematic uncertainties

 \section{Signal extraction and systematic uncertainties}

 Unbinned extended maximum likelihood fits~\cite{roofit} to the $m_{4\Pell}$ distributions are performed.
 Yields for signals and backgrounds are free parameters in the fit.
 The background shapes in the $m_{4\Pell}$ distributions are obtained from data and are described by an exponential plus constant function.
-The decay constant and the relative contribution are varied in the fit to data.

 For the $\PZ\JPsi\to4\Pgm$ channel, the \PH signal is parameterized with a sum of a Gaussian and a Crystal Ball function~\cite{crystalball}, and for the $\PZ\JPsi\to2\Pe2\Pgm$ channel with two Crystal Ball functions.
-Similarly, \PH signal in the \JPsi pair channel is described with a double-Gaussian function, and in the \PGU pair channel with a combination of a Gaussian and Crystal Ball functions.
+Similarly, the \PH signal in the \JPsi pair channel is described with a double-Gaussian function, and in the \PGU pair channel with a combination of a Gaussian and Crystal Ball functions.
 In all combined functions the mean is a common parameter.
 The simulated \PZ boson signal is described with a Voigtian function with the resonance width fixed to the world-average value~\cite{pdg}.
 The mass resolution and the mean are taken from the fit to the simulation, and they are fixed in the fit to data.
 The background function from the fit to data in the $\PZ\JPsi$ and $\JPsi\JPsi$ channels are superimposed as solid blue lines in Figs.~\ref{fig:kineplot1ZJ} and \ref{fig:kineplot1JJ}, respectively.
 In the \PGU pair sample, no events are observed above the $m_{4\Pgm}$ of 80\GeV.
 The $m_{4\Pgm}$ distribution below 80\GeV is well described solely by an exponential function.
 Figure~\ref{fig:kineplot1YY} shows the observed $m_{4\Pgm}$ distribution with the fit superimposed.

 Separate fits are performed to the $m_{4\Pell}$ distributions for the different signal hypotheses.
 Signal shapes for the Higgs boson in decays involving the inclusive transition from \PGyP{2S} to \JPsi meson are modelled with a combination of the same functions as used for the Higgs boson directly decaying into ground state mesons (direct signal).
 For the fits to the feed-down channels, the background functions are identical and parameters are fixed to the ones from the previous direct signal fits.